Former Team GB Olympic and England swimmer, Ricky Burrell, will officially start our Swim for Hope event on Saturday 4th September.

 Michelle explains what the event means to her:

 “I learnt from a young age how cancer can affect a family.
 When I was 12, my Nan was diagnosed with lung cancer and came to live with us.
 Five years later my Stepdad was diagnosed with cancer and had to travel to Southampton for treatment.
 Since then, other friends and family have been diagnosed with cancer.
 Some have survived and, sadly, some haven’t.
-Over the past eight years, I’ve tried to do what I can to help raise money for Wessex Cancer Trust – from running and singing to directing cars at the Drive-In cinema.
+Over the past eight years, I’ve tried to do what I can to help raise money for Wessex Cancer Support – from running and singing to directing cars at the Drive-In cinema.

 “In 2019, I became very unwell and was diagnosed with a spontaneous CSF leak.
 Put simply, I was losing spinal fluid which was starving my brain.
 After a procedure, I slowly started to get back some mobility and an interest in getting active again, and I chose cold water swimming.
-This was mainly to take on Wessex Cancer Trust’s New Year Day dip, but I’d also read about the benefits of pain relief.
+This was mainly to take on Wessex Cancer Support’s New Year Day dip, but I’d also read about the benefits of pain relief.
 A year on, I wanted a new challenge and so suggested a Solent swim.
 It all feels real now and I’m overwhelmed how quickly it sold out!”

 Please note that in the event of bad weather the swim will be moved to Saturday 18th September.